mrazjava/booklink-openlibrary/README.md

 mvn clean spring-boot:run -Dspring-boot.run.jvmArguments="-DBOOKLINK_OL_DUMP_FILE=/home/azimowski/Downloads/booklink/works.json -DBOOKLINK_SCHEMA=WorkSchema -DBOOKLINK_FREQUENCY_CHECK=100000"
 ```

-## Features
+## Filters
-#### Author Filtering
+All filters allow comments.
+A comment starts with a `#` and is ignored.
+Empty lines are also allowed and ignored.
+All
-If a file called `author-id-filter.txt` exists in the working directory (same location as dump file), then only authors
+filters are optional and should live in the working directory (same location as dump file).
+#### `author-id-filter.txt`
-listed in that file will be handled (persisted, etc).
+If enabled, then only authors listed in that file will be handled (persisted, etc).
+All other authors from the dump
+file will still be parsed, but will be ignored.
 The format of this file is one author ID per line.
-Comment is
-allowed and must start with a `#`.
-Empty lines are also allowed and are ignored.
+#### `author-img-exclusions.txt`
+If enabled, then images present in this filter file will be ignored during the download process of author images.
+Some
+images are missing from openlibrary archive and return a `404`.
+I've seen others regularly return a `500`.
+Normally,
+the import process will abort when it encounters unexpected error such as this and we do want to fail fast to know
+which image caused the problem.

 ## Datasources
 Raw [data](https://openlibrary.org/data/) [dumps](https://archive.org/details/ol_exports?sort=-publicdate) are pulled from [openlibrary](https://openlibrary.org/developers/dumps).